what3words/w3w-node-wrapper/README.md

 Installing using npm (node package manager):

-    npm install what3words
+    npm install geo.what3words

 If you don't have npm installed or don't want to use it:

     cd ~/.node_libraries
     git clone git://github.com/lokku/js-geo-what3words.git what3words

-Please note that parts of this library depend on [unirest](https://github.com/Mashape/unirest-nodejs) by [Mashape](https://github.com/Mashape/).
+Please note that parts of this library depend on [request](https://github.com/request/request).
 This library needs to be installed for the API to work.

 ## Usage ##